MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 purely for CPU and also includes PLUMED as we have also builds without PLUMED (which is not compatible with every GROMACS version).

-Pay especially attention to the _**toolchain**_ of the recipe.
-The version of the toolchain should match the version of the installed LUMI software stack or the installation will fail.
-To install the GROMACS recipe in this example, we should use the LUMI software stack version 22.06 `LUMI/22.06`.
+One should especially pay attention to the _**toolchain**_ of the recipe. **The version of the toolchain should match the version of the installed LUMI software stack or the installation will fail.** To install the GROMACS recipe in this example, we should use the LUMI software stack version 22.06 `LUMI/22.06`.

 ### Software installation procedure